nikitachanda13/warehouse-locator/README.md

 ## 📄 License

-This project is open source and available under the [License](LICENSE).
+This project is open source and available under the (LICENSE).

 ## 🙏 Acknowledgments